SinusBot/docs/docs/installation/linux.md

 chown -R sinusbot:sinusbot /opt/sinusbot
 ```

+### Migrating to another System

+First, install the SinusBot on the new system according to our guides.
+Afterwards, copy over the `data`-folder, `scripts`-folder, `config.ini` and `private.dat` from your old SinusBot installation folder (typically `/opt/sinusbot/` on Linux).

+Depending on how you copied the files, you might need to [fix your file permissions](https://sinusbot.github.io/docs/faq/installation/#fix-file-permissions) afterwards.

+When finished, stop the SinusBot on the old system (e.g.`systemctl stop sinusbot`) and (re)start the SinusBot on the new system (e.g.`systemctl restart sinusbot`).

 ## Troubleshooting

-Look for any errors in the sinusbot/instance log and try to look-up solutions on our [forum](https://forum.sinusbot.com/) or your favourite search engine.
+Look for any errors in the sinusbot/instance log and try to look-up solutions on our [forum](https://forum.sinusbot.com/) or your favorite search engine.

 If you ask us or our community for help then please provide the output of the [diag script](https://forum.sinusbot.com/threads/diagsinusbot-sh-sinusbot-diagnostic-script.831/) and follow everything that is mentioned in [READ ME BEFORE YOU POST](https://forum.sinusbot.com/threads/read-me-before-you-post.115/).